 Where is Ensaaf located?

-Ensaaf’s staff are based in Washington, California, and New York.
+Ensaaf’s staff are based in California, Maryland, and New York.
 In addition, staff members cumulatively spend about six months a year in Punjab working on various documentation and legal advocacy programs.

 Who funds Ensaaf?